 To be fair, Dr. McDougall refuses to be called a vegan doctor because he wants to emphasize the importance of eating starches instead of just leaving animals off the table.

 He’s also known for his rejection of supplements (with the exception of vitamin B12) because he has found them having side effects during his research.

-He is the founder of “Dr. McDougall’s Right Foods” and advisory board member of the Physicians Committee for Responsible Medicine.
+Dr. McDougall is the founder of “Dr. McDougall’s Right Foods” and advisory board member of the Physicians Committee for Responsible Medicine.
 He has also been featured in many documentaries and on television.